null

 Light sensitivity can interfere with many activities, but there are ways of reducing its impact.
 For example, avoiding the drastic switch from a dark theater to the bright outdoors can help relieve some discomfort.
 Allowing the eyes to slowly adjust to indoor natural lighting before stepping outside can help with this.
 Additionally, wearing good sunglasses that have the proper UVA and UVB protection can help in outdoor situations.

 However, there’s one way that’s been proven to actually reduce photophobia.
 Science shows that taking an eye health supplement with 8+ mg of dietary zeaxanthin can reduce light sensitivity!
 EyePromise eye vitamins are the only products that contain these levels of dietary zeaxanthin.
-As the #1 doctor recommended eye vitamin brand, EyePromise has a variety of vitamins to choose from – each designed to support specific eye health needs.
+EyePromise eye vitamins are crafted and trusted by doctors across the country, EyePromise has a variety of vitamins to choose from – each designed to support specific eye health needs.
 Take the quiz to see which EyePromise vitamin is right for you.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.